WritingsJuly 5, 202612 min read

 Roughly my own calendar, as one concrete instantiation:

-- Mid-July — external examiner shortlist drafted with my supervisor; departmental exam scheduling begins
+- Mid-November: external examiner shortlist drafted with my supervisor; departmental exam scheduling begins

-- Late August — departmental exam (thesis to the committee a week or more before)
+- December: departmental exam scheduled (thesis to the committee a week or more before)

-- November/December — committee approves; dissertation submitted for external examination
+- Early February: dissertation submitted to the Doctoral Exams Office for external examination

 Checklist